evanx/redex/README.md

 # Redix Router

-Redix is "duct-tape for microservices."
+We tout Redix as "duct-tape for microservices."

 It is a Node-based message router.